pg-support/supt-km/docs/2. Troubleshooting/Product/Spark Control/Bluetooth choppy audio when Spark Control is connected.md

 - Solution:

+  1. Back up the presets on the Spark amp, and reset it
-  1. Connect Spark Control, then open AirTurn (manager) app.
+  2. Connect Spark Control, then open AirTurn (manager) app.
-  2. Find the connected device (Spark Control should start with SKC50S...) and click on it.
+  3. Find the connected device (Spark Control should start with SKC50S...) and click on it.
-  3. Go to 'Advanced' setting and change the connection speed to 'Low power mode'.
+  4. Go to 'Advanced' setting and change the connection speed to 'Low power mode'.

 This should resolve the issue.